diogosoares22/ada-fix-it/index.md

 By looking at the coefficients with low p-value and their respective sign we can make the following conclusions:

-- Like before, age is a positive predictor for Clinton Speakers and a negative predictor for Trump speakers (this matches the previous analysis)
+- Like before, **age is a positive predictor for Clinton Speakers** and a negative predictor for Trump speakers (this matches the previous analysis)
-- Nationalities from Europe, Asia and South America are positive predictors for Trump Speakers and negative predictors for Clinton Speakers (this matches the previous analysis)
+- **Nationalities from Europe, Asia and South America are positive predictors for Trump Speakers** and negative predictors for Clinton Speakers (this matches the previous analysis).
-- Nationalities from North America is a positive predictor for Clinton Speakers and a negative predictor for Clinton Speakers (this matches the previous analysis)
+- **Nationalities from North America are positive predictors for Clinton Speakers** and a negative predictor for Clinton Speakers (this matches the previous analysis).
-- Male gender is a positive predictor for Trump Speakers, conversely Female gender is a positive predictor for Clinton Speakers (this matches the previous analysis)
+- **Male gender is a positive predictor for Trump Speakers**, conversely Female gender is a positive predictor for Clinton Speakers (this matches the previous analysis).
-- In terms of religion, believing in Buddism, Christianity, Judaism is a positive predictors for Clinton Speakers, whereas believing in Islam or not declaring any religion can be seen as positive predictor for Trump speakers
+- In terms of religion, **believing in Buddism, Christianity, Judaism is a positive predictors for Clinton Speakers**, whereas **believing in Islam or not declaring any religion can be seen as positive predictor for Trump speakers**.
-- Surprisingly both being a democrat or a republican is a positive predictor for Clinton speakers
+- Surprisingly **both being a democratic or a republican is a positive predictor for Clinton speakers**.
-- Not belonging to the democrats and republicans, but to other political party is a positive predictor for Trump speakers
+- **Not belonging to the democratic and republican, but to other political party is a positive predictor for Trump speakers**.

 Note: We considered the 6 % significance level for our analysis.